Our guide to the cost of living in London

 Budgeting advice

-To start your budgeting, first you need to calculate what money you have coming in (income) and what you're spending your money on (expenditure).
+To start your budgeting, first calculate what money you have coming in (income) and what you're spending your money on (expenditure).
 Once you have an idea of your weekly/monthly budgeting, you can then see how much money you need to plan for rent, travel, food and other essential living costs.

 If you're not sure how much you spend, you can use our above guide to the average student living costs or the Student Money Guide.